gabrielribbae/pimox-kvm-orangepi4-lts/README.md

 TASK ERROR: start failed: QEMU exited with code 1
 ```

-So the journey to enable KVM for big.LITTLE arch in Pimox (BTW, pi 4 is not big.LITTLE, so that's why it does not have this problem) begin here.
+So the journey to enable KVM for big.LITTLE arch in Pimox begin here.
+BTW, pi 4 is not big.LITTLE, so that's why it does not have this problem.

 Info gathered so far: